macc4/express-clinic/project1/README.md

 ## Docker:

-To install the project using Docker, you need to run:
+To install the app using Docker, you need to run:

 ```sh
 cd project1